OSGeo/OSGeoLive-doc/en/overview/gpsdrive_overview.rst

   SQLite and GpsBabel-compatible plain text files
 * Search for nearest POI waypoints within a given radius
 * Route planning
-* Included server to keep track of your friends' postions
+* Included server to keep track of your friends' positions
 * Kismet Wifi integration

 Details